 - Blade dulls quickly

 - The blade is made of inferior material

 - Alternating top bevel

 The Freud DO536 is a high-quality and performance saw blade designed for efficient ripping and crosscutting.
 It cut through hardwood and softwood with tearing your material.
-Furthermore, the saw blade has a 5-3/8 -inch diameter and 36 teeth with a speed of 12,000 RPM that improves the blade’s overall performance and cutting speed.
+Furthermore, the saw blade has a 5-3/8 -inch diameter and 36 teeth with a speed of 12,000 RPM that improving the blade’s overall performance and cutting speed.

 The teeth are carbide-tipped for heat resistance and to withstand impact.
 The thin kerf mechanism promotes fast cuts while reducing the strain on the motor.
-It is capable of maintaining its sharp edge even after prolongs the time of use.
+It is capable of maintaining its sharp edge even after prolonging the time of use.